Skip to main content

 Open

 The Department of Energy concurred with this recommendation.
 As of January 2025, Energy has begun a process to capture software products for Departmental Elements beginning with Headquarters elements.
 It will also use the Continuous Diagnostics and Mitigation monitoring tool and software manufacturers' sales reports to serve as a second and third validation point for the software inventory.
-However, Energy has not demonstrated that it is using this approach to compare the number of licenses in use with the number of licenses purchased for the most widely used software licenses.
+However, as of January 2026, Energy has not provided further information.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of Housing and Urban Development The Secretary of HUD should ensure that the agency tracks software licenses that are currently in use for its widely used licenses by, at a minimum, developing and implementing procedures for tracking license usage.
 (Recommendation 5)